apache/beam/website/www/site/content/en/documentation/io/built-in/google-bigquery.md

-When using `STORAGE_API_AT_LEAST_ONCE`, the `PCollection` returned by [`WriteResult.getFailedStorageApiInserts`](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/io/gcp/bigquery/WriteResult.html#getFailedStorageApiInserts--) will contain the rows that failed to be written by the Storage Write API.
+When using `STORAGE_API_AT_LEAST_ONCE`, the `PCollection` returned by [`WriteResult.getFailedStorageApiInserts`](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/io/gcp/bigquery/WriteResult.html#getFailedStorageApiInserts--) will contain the rows that failed to be written to the Storage Write API sink.
 If there are data validation errors, the transform will throw a `RuntimeException`.

 #### Quotas